Federal Pell Grant

 - Students must also complete the Master Promissory Note (MPN).
 ESCC will receive electronic confirmation from the US Department of Education 24-48 hours after you have successfully completed the requirement.

 - Students who are a first-year, first time Federal Direct Loan borrower, loan funds will disburse 30 days after the start of the loan period.

 Federal Supplemental Educational Opportunity Grant (FSEOG)

 The FSEOG Grant is awarded to students that demonstrate financial need as determined by the FAFSA.
 This grant does not have to be repaid.
 To receive FSEOG the student must be enrolled in at least six credit hours in an eligible program of study.
 Students are only required to submit the FAFSA to be considered for funding.
 Funding is limited, and not all eligible students will receive this grant.
 Awards are made based on need and the receipt date of the FAFSA application.

 The ASAP grant is a state funded grant program.
 Eligible students are Alabama residents, who demonstrate need as determined by their FAFSA application.
 Students must be enrolled for a minimum of 6 credit hours in an eligible program.
 Funding is limited and therefore awards are made based on need and the receipt date of the FAFSA application.

 Federal Work Study Program

 The Work Study Program is a federally funded program that provides part-time employment to students with financial need, allowing them to earn money to pay education expenses.
-Employment assignments are usually up to 19 hours per week at a pay rate of $10.00 per hour.
-Students must complete the FAFSA each academic year and complete an ESCC Work Study application to be considered.
-For additional information contact the financial aid office at firstname.lastname@example.org.
+Students can work up to 19 hours per week at a pay rate of $10.00 per hour.
+To be considered, students must complete the FAFSA each academic year and complete an ESCC Work Study application.
+For additional information contact the financial aid office at email@example.com